-Legal Research, Writing and Analysis Faculty
+Legal Research, Writing & Analysis

 You will emerge from your first year at USF as a well-trained researcher, thinker, writer, and advocate.
 The program will leave you practice-ready and able to meet the research and writing requirements of externships, summer jobs, and careers as lawyers.